Optimized Correlation Measures in Holography: Applications in holography

+after which the positivity of the mutual information implies that the optimal extension is the trivial one, so that $E_I(A:B) = \frac{1}{2}I(A:B)$.
+The CEMI is another candidate entanglement measure that obeys several pleasing axioms such as monotonicity under LOC, faithfulness, asymptotic continuity, and convexity.
+The implication for holographic states is similar to that of $E_{\text{sq}} = \frac{1}{2}I$: quantum correlations dominate the total correlations of the state.

-We can further use Eq. \ref{satu} to obtain the holographic dual for other correlation measures.
+We can further use (\ref{satu}) to obtain the holographic dual for other correlation measures.
 The saturation of $E_{\text{sq}}$ for holographic states implies that \textit{any} bipartite entanglement measure defined as a constrained minimization of $\frac{1}{2}I(A:B|E)$ over extensions $E$ will reduce to $\frac{1}{2}I(A:B)$, so long as the constraint is compatible with the trivial extension.
-One example is the $c$-squashed entanglement $E_{\text{sq}}^c$, which is ``classical'' version of the squashed entanglement, in the sense that the extension $E$ is constrained to be classical \cite{Tucci:2002ab,Nagel:2003ab,RevModPhys.81.865}:
+One example is the $c$-squashed entanglement $E_{\text{sq}}^c$, which is a ``classical'' version of $E_{\text{sq}}$, in the sense that the extension $E$ is constrained to be classical \cite{Tucci:2002ab,Nagel:2003ab,RevModPhys.81.865}:

 where the minimization is over all states of the form $\rho_{ABE} = \sum_ip_i\rho_{AB}^i\otimes\ket{i}\bra{i}_E$ with $\sum_ip_i\rho_{AB}^i = \rho_{AB}$.
 Because this is a constrained minimization, we naturally have $E_{\text{sq}}^c \geq E_{\text{sq}}$, and the lower bound is achieveable with the single-element ensemble $\rho_{AB} \otimes \ket{0}\bra{0}_E$.
 We must therefore have $E_{\text{sq}}^c = E_{\text{sq}}$, and a corresponding holographic dual to $E_{\text{sq}}^c$.